Municue

 Approved As An Individual Item$2.4M

-#12Authorizes the adoption of the White Rock Lake Park Master Plan with no financial cost to the city.
+#12Authorization to formally adopt the White Rock Lake Park Master Plan, with no financial cost to the city.

 Approved